 - 3.7.1 The Registrar will give written notice to the Complainant and the Respondent of the referral of the allegation to the CAC.
-The notice will include the following information: - .1 that the allegation has been referred to the CAC under subsection 23(2) of the Act; - .2 that the CAC may exercise one or more of its powers set out in subsection 21(9) and section 24 of the Act; - .3 that failure by the Respondent to respond to the requests of the CAC or to cooperate with an investigation or practice review ordered by the CAC or an examination or inspection requested by an investigator appointed by the CAC may be considered as a separate allegation of conduct deserving of sanction; and - .4 that the Respondent may wish to consider retaining legal counsel, if they have not already done so. - 3.7.2 The referral package to the CAC will include: - the allegation record including the date of the confirmed filing of the allegation; - .2 a copy of the written notice to the Complainant and of the written consent of the Complainant contemplated by paragraph 3.3.4.3 of this Handbook; and - .3 copies of the correspondence to the Complainant and the Respondent giving notice of the referral of the allegation to the CAC as contemplated by paragraph 3.7.1 of this handbook.
+The notice will include the following information: - .1 that the allegation has been referred to the CAC under subsection 23(2) of the Act: - .2 that the CAC may exercise one or more of its powers set out in subsection 21(9) and section 24 of the Act; - 3.7.2 The referral package to the CAC will include: - .1 the allegation record including the date of the confirmed filing of the allegation; - .2 a copy of the written notice to the Complainant and of the written consent of the Complainant contemplated by paragraph 3.3.4.3 of this Handbook; and - .3 copies of the correspondence to the Complainant and the Respondent giving notice of the referral of the allegation to the CAC as contemplated by paragraph 3.7.1 of this Handbook.